Regulatory and Compliance Engineer/Architect I

 Duties & Responsibilities

 The incumbent in this position will be required to drive a State vehicle.
-If you maintain an out-of-state driving license, you must provide a certified copy of your driving record for the appropriate Motor Vehicle Administration at the time of appointment.
-Individuals must maintain a driver's license with no more than 5 points on their driving record in order to drive State vehicle.
+If you maintain an out-of-state driving license, you must provide a certified copy of your driving record from the appropriate Motor Vehicle Administration at the time of appointment.
+Individuals must maintain a driver's license with no more than 5 points on their driving record in order to drive a State vehicle.

 Education: A Bachelor's degree in engineering or architecture from an accredited college or university.